LearnCodeWeb/fashion-landing-page/README.md

 # Zdemo
 A landing page design for beginner, who are intrested to learn bootstrap and responsive design.
-You can use this landing for your personal use only.
+You can use this landing page for your personal use only.

 Regards Zaid Bin Khalid